-R&D statistics have been used to identify sectoral patterns of technical change falling into 4 categories, especially to reflect the number of suppliers against the number of users (Pavitt 1984).
-This paper discusses these sectoral patterns and applies the Specialized Supplier parameters to firms active in Clean Development Mechanism (CDM projects under the Kyoto Protocol) development for the abatement of N2O.
-Large firms with the required R&D capacity are outsourcing CDM development to small CDM developers.
-The resulting competition between independent CDM developers creates blockages because these ignore technological trajectories and secrecy, process know-how and lengthy technical lags do not allow to appropriate technology.
+R&D statistics have been used to identify sectoral patterns of technical change falling into 4 categories, mostly reflecting the number of suppliers against the number of users (Pavitt 1984).
+This paper will discuss these sectoral patterns and apply the Specialized Supplier parameters to firms active in Clean Development Mechanism (CDM projects under the Kyoto Protocol) development for the abatement of N2O.
+Large firms with the required R&D capacity are outsourcing CDM development to CDM developers.
+The resulting competition between independent CDM developers creates blockages because the typical technological trajectories are not available as secrecy, process know-how and lengthy technical lags do not allow to appropriate technology.
 A failed Public Private Partnership is analysed as an initiative to advice fertilizer companies to overcome these blockages.
 When the sectoral parameters allow to describe what services these large firms need, predictions for suitable firms for CDM development are possible.
-Thereby evolutionary economics can inform the organizational patterns explored in CDM in industry in general.
-Technical change is the rationale for all CDM and when distinct CDM development barriers appear between the 4 categories, this rationale might be strengthened.
-Here, only the Specialized Supplier category is discussed and the salience of these barriers in the other three trajectories only mentioned.
+Thereby evolutionary economics' can inform the organizational patterns explored in CDM in industry in general.
+Technical change is an underlying rational for all CDM and when CDM development barriers appear that differentiate between the 4 categories, this rational might be strengthened.
+Here, only the Specialized Supplier category is discussed and the applicability of the other three is unknown.